Enterprise Management Incentive (EMI) Scheme

 • There is no national insurance to pay on capital gains.

-• Under certain circumstances it is possible that any taxable capital gain will qualify for entrepreneurs’ relief (see separate technical briefing on this subject) and so only be subject to tax at 10%.
+• Under certain circumstances it is possible that any taxable capital gain will qualify for Business Asset Disposal Relief (see separate technical briefing on this subject) and so only be subject to tax at 10%.

 An employee cannot be granted options over shares worth more than £250k (again, based on the “unrestricted” market value of the shares at the time the options were granted).
 If this limit is breached then no further options can be granted to that employee for a period of three years.